p4535992/foundryvtt-automated-polymorpher/README.md

 **NOTE: you need this only for the custom macro feature, i don't suggest it is much easier to create the actors and set them up, with the drag and drop but it's up to you**

 ## Features

+## Integration wit 'Warpgate'

+When the module setting  'Force use of Warpgate' is enabled , we tried to se the warpgate module for mutate the actor.
+You must understand the things:

+- Warpgate is a high level module and can be cusomized in many way
+- Warpgate let you mutate the token without the need to create a temporary actor like in the standard behaviour

 ## Token configuration panel